yellowpages-can/questionnaire-website/README.md

 ## Processes

 ### Adding a new question
-1. Update field store with new field in correct section object
+1. Update `/store/modules/field` with new field in correct section object
-2. Update error store if question is required
+2. Update `/store/modules/error` if question is required
 2. Update JSON file of that section with question string(s) and answers array if needed (both languages)
 3. Update template of that section's component